jospueyo/singularity-guide/examples/1-example-postgis-container.md

 ```
 Singularity> su postgres -c "psql"
 ```
-Then in the psql console, change the password and quit:
+In the psql console, change the password and quit:
 ```
 postgres=# \password postgres
 Enter new password: <new-password>
 postgres=# \q
 ```

-## step 5: if everything works, exit the container
+## step 5: exit the sandbox container
 ```
 Singularity> su postgres -c "pg_ctl stop"
 Singularity> exit
 ```

 ## step 6: run the container
-create an instance of the container and map the port 5432 from the containre to the port 54320 from the host:
+create an instance of the container, mapping the "internal" port (5432) to the "external" port (from the host) 54320:
 ```
 $ singularity instance start --writable-tmpfs --net --network-args "portmap=54320:5432/tcp" pgcontainer/ pgcontainer
 ```
 The pgcontainr instance will need to be able to write to disk, so we’ve used the --writable-tmpfs argument to allocate some space in memory.

+The --net and --network-args options allow the incoming traffic follow this path:

+request --> [cluster_address:54320] --> [container_address:5432]

-Now we enter the container and start postgresql:
+Now we enter the container and start the postgresql service:
 ```
 $ singularity shell instance://pgcontainer
 Singularity> su postgres -c "pg_ctl start"